 Here are some common questions about the AGRI Livestock Investment Grant.
-If you have questions that are not addressed here, please email them to MDA.AGRIGrants@state.mn.us with "AGRI Livestock Investment Questions" in the subject line.
+If you have questions that are not addressed here, email them to MDA.AGRIGrants@state.mn.us with "AGRI Livestock Investment Grant" in the subject line.
 We will post all questions and answers on this page.

 Q: I raise animals that are not listed as eligible species.
 Is my operation eligible?

 A: No, the Livestock Investment Grant statute is very specific on the species eligible.
 The list of "Livestock" includes beef cattle, dairy cattle, swine, poultry, goats, mules, bison, sheep, horses, farmed Cervidae (deer), Ratitae (flightless birds including emu), and llamas.

 Q: I do not raise livestock, but my business works with livestock and livestock producers (e.g., veterinary clinic, feed production, animal rescue, etc.) Is my operation eligible?

 A: No, the Livestock Investment Grant is designated for operations that are directly involved in livestock production.

 Q: What is the date range when expenses are eligible?
 Can I purchase something yet this fall?

 A: No, purchases cannot be made until a grant contract agreement is signed.
 For Fiscal Year 2023, we expect to have contracts complete by early 2023.
 With approval from the program administrator, the project may be extended up to 3 years.